bepolytech/ULBDiscordBot/README.md

 # ULBDiscordBot

-This is a small discord bot written in python using the [disnake library](https://github.com/DisnakeDev/disnake), implenting various features for the BEP server.
+This is a small discord bot written in python using the [disnake library](https://github.com/DisnakeDev/disnake) to make a registration system for ULB servers.